dbx834/nvc/content/writings/dealing-with-conflict-in-restorative-circles.md

 ---
-title: Dealing with conflict in Restorative Circles (Auroville Today)
+title: Dealing with conflict in Restorative Circles
 cover: /content-assets/covers/dealing-with-conflict-in-restorative-circles.jpg
 category: 2.RC
-abstract: something something...
+abstract: On July 13th at the Town Hall a presentation on the principles and practice of Restorative Circles was offered by L’aura and Jason, followed by a question and answer session.
 date: 2011-08-01
 type: post
 tags:
   - some tag
 ---

+Published in “Auroville Today.”

 > "_...
 (We start) from the premise that conflict is natural, normal, and recurrent in community life.
 When conflict occurs, it doesn’t mean anyone has failed.
 In fact, we need both community and conflict to reach our full potential as human beings.
 Much as we value individual choice, we are formed in community and work out the ramifications of our individuality in relation to others.
-And though we may resent it when our preferences, practices, or beliefs are challenged, we would never grow without conflict._" - Ron Kraybill & Evelyn Wright
+And though we may resent it when our preferences, practices, or beliefs are challenged, we would never grow without conflict._" – Ron Kraybill & Evelyn Wright

 On July 13th at the Town Hall a presentation on the principles and practice of Restorative Circles was offered by L’aura and Jason, followed by a question and answer session.
 Over the years they have been excited about living nonviolence and learning about processes that help communities create cooperation and harmony.
 So last November they attended a Restorative Circles workshop in the US, and spending time with Dominic Barter, the founder of the process, was rich and rewarding.
 They returned both moved and impressed, and are now motivated to share the practice with Auroville and interested people in India.
 A group of Aurovilians is meeting weekly to practice the skills with the possible intention of one day creating a restorative justice system in Auroville.